Back Country Sunset, by Harold Newton

 All Fees must be paid in full prior to the delivery of appraisals.
 Owners will receive both a digital copy of their appraisals via email as well as a hard copy via traditional mail.

-Please allow 30 days for completion and delivery or your appraisal via email.
-Hard copies will follow.
+Please allow 6-8 weeks for completion and delivery or your appraisal via email.

 For those who need an appraisal right away, there will be an Expedited Appraisal Fee of $200.00 per appraisal.